KalChe/NFMA/Readme.md

 pip install -r requirements.txt
 ```
 # Neural Fields Meet Attention

-This repository contains code and figure generation scripts supporting the paper "Neural Fields Meet Attention" (NeurIPS 2025 workshop submission).
-The code reproduces experiments demonstrating affine equivariance properties of attention-based operators and visualizes rotation equivariance on SO(2) (2D) and SO(3) (sphere) fields.

 This README documents how to set up, run, and reproduce figures and experiments in this repository.